Mankanya language: Grammar

+Overview

+The basic clausal structure of Mankanya has subject, verb, object constituent order, with the verb indexing the subject with prefixes agreeing in person, number, and noun class.
+Some object pronouns attach to the verb as well, but most are expressed as free pronouns or a full noun phrase, and nouns do not have different forms for subject vs object.
+Noun class agreement via prefixes which also indicate number is widespread, with most modifiers of nouns displaying agreement with the head noun.
+In addition to argument indexing, verbs are marked for negation, and to indicate a relative clause, and they can inflect for aspect in some contexts, but most marking of tense, aspect, and modality is done via auxiliary verbs, with the lexical verb appearing in a non-agreeing form.
+Clause chaining is common, in which multiple events with the same subject will only have the first verb take subject agreement, with subsequent verbs taking a fixed serial marker.

-Noun classes and Pronominals
+Noun classes and pronominals

 Mankanya has a noun class system, with 10 classes.
-Nouns are prefixed with a morpheme that encodes both noun class and number (singular vs plural), and other elements of the clause, such as modifiers to the noun, and the verb if the noun is the subject, are marked to agree with the class and number of the noun.
+Nouns are prefixed with a morpheme that encodes both noun class and number (singular vs plural).
+Other elements of the clause, such as modifiers to the noun, and the verb if the noun is the subject, are marked to agree with the class and number of the noun.
 Some noun classes also display a further distinction between a general plural noun class prefix, and a counted plural prefix which is used if the noun is modified by a numeral.
 Class 1 is used for all people, with many nouns in it being agentives derived from verbs.
-Class 8 lacks number distinctions, and some nouns may be converted to class 8 to take on a mass-noun like meaning, like converting "stone" to "gravel".
+Class 8 lacks number distinctions, and some nouns may be converted to class 8 to take on a mass-noun like meaning, like converting plaak "stone" to mlaak "gravel".
 Class 9 is used for recent loans, words that lack an inherent class like interrogative pronouns (Though the pronoun "who" triggers class 1 agreement), and a root which may occur with many different prefixes to mean "place", which has a very general meaning.
 Class 10 is singular only and used for diminutives; no nouns are inherently class 10, all in it are derived from nouns of other classes.
 A small number of nouns, mostly kin terms, can be possessed through the use of a pronominal suffix for certain possessors.
 There are 1st and 2nd person pronouns of both numbers, as well as pronouns marked for each noun class and number.
 Pronouns have subject, object, and possessive forms.
-Some object forms are verb suffixes, while most are independent.
-Object and possessive pronouns are mostly identical, there is a class 1 singular object suffix, and a 3rd person possessive suffix, that take different forms.
+The second person, first person plural exclusive, and class 1 singular object pronouns, are realised verb suffixes, while the others are independent.
+Independent object and possessive pronouns are mostly identical.